|

 the requested mode.

-- If an invalid mode
+IllegalArgumentException - If an invalid mode is provided as a

-parameter or if pimListType
+parameter or if pimListType is not a valid

-PIM list type.PIM.openPIMList(int, int, String)
+PIM list type.PIM.openPIMList(int, int, String),

 BlackBerryPIM.openPIMList(int, int, long)

-public abstract PIMList openPIMList(int pimListType, int mode, String name) throws PIMException
+public abstract PIMList openPIMList(int pimListType,

-can be used to open a list.
+PIM.listPIMLists(int) can be used to open a list.

-RIM Implementation Note: In the PIM
+RIM Implementation Note: In the PIM instance

-when used on BlackBerry smartphones,
+returned from PIM.getInstance() when used on BlackBerry smartphones,

 this method also recognizes the PIM list types defined in the RIM